starkandwayne-attic/habitat-plans/postgresql/README.md

 # PostgreSQL

-This PostgreSQL plan supports standalone and clustered modes as well as continuous archiving via wal-e integration.
+This PostgreSQL plan supports standalone and clustered modes.

 ## Standalone